fastlane/ci/README.md

 # The email address of your fastlane CI bot account
 export FASTLANE_CI_USER="email@bot.com"

-# The API token of your fastlane CI bot account
+# The password of your fastlane CI bot account
 export FASTLANE_CI_PASSWORD="password"

 # The git URL (https) for the configuration repo